kovidgoyal/calibre/manual/conversion.rst

 have chosen (see :ref:`page-setup`).
 However, you can override this here in case the default is not suitable for you.

-The :guilabel:`Font size key` option lets you control how non-base font sizes are rescaled.
+The :guilabel:`Font size key` option let's you control how non-base font sizes are rescaled.
 The font rescaling algorithm works using a font size key, which is simply a comma-separated list of font sizes.
 The font size key tells calibre how many "steps" bigger or smaller a given font size should be compared to the base font size.
 The idea is that there should be a limited number